dqops/dqo/docs/integrations/airflow/index.md

 # Airflow integration
+This overview shows the list of Apache Airflow operators provided by DQOps that you can use to monitor data quality directly in the data pipelines.

 ## Overview

-DQOps integrates with Apache Airflow.
+DQOps integrates very easily with Apache Airflow.

 Operators are available for actions such as: